Red-tailed hawk: Description

-The red-tailed hawk is sexually dimorphic in size, as females are up to 25% larger than males.
+The red-tailed hawk is dimorphic in size, as females are up to 25% larger than males.
 As is typical in large raptors, frequently reported mean body mass for red-tailed hawks is somewhat higher than expansive research reveals.
-Part of this weight is highly seasonally variable and due to clinal variation, male red-tailed hawks may weigh from 690 to 1300 g and females between 900 and 2000 g.
-However, research from nine studies occurring at migration sites in the United States and two breeding studies, one from the smallest race in Puerto Rico, the other from larger races in Wisconsin, show that males weigh a mean of 837 g and females weigh a mean of 1040.7 g, about 15% lighter than prior species-wide published weights.
-The heaviest surveyed weights came from migrants in Cape May, New Jersey, where females weighed a mean of 1278 g, males a mean of 990.8 g.
+Part of this weight is highly seasonally variable and due to clinal variation; male red-tailed hawks may weigh from 690 to 1300 g and females from 900 to 2000 g.
+Nine studies occurring at migration sites in the United States and two breeding studies, one from the smallest race in Puerto Rico, the other from larger races in Wisconsin, show that males weigh 837 g and females weigh 1040.7 g on average, about 15% lighter than prior species-wide published weights.
+The heaviest surveyed weights came from migrants in Cape May, New Jersey, where females averaged 1278 g, while males averaged 990.8 g in weight.
 The lightest were from the breeding population in forest openings of Puerto Rico, where the females and males weighed an average of 1023 g and 795 g, respectively, also the highest size sexual dimorphism in the species.

 Size variation in body mass reveals that the red-tailed hawks typically vary only a modest amount; racial variation in average weights of great horned owls show that mean body mass is nearly twice (the heaviest race is about 36% heavier than the lightest known race on average) as variable as that of the hawk (where the heaviest race is only just over 18% heavier on average than the lightest).
 Males can reportedly measure 45 to 60 cm in total length, females measuring 48 to 65 cm long.
 The wingspan can range from 105 to 141 cm and, in the standard scientific method of measuring wing size, the wing chord is 325.1–444.5 mm long.
 The tail measures 188 to 258.7 mm in length.
 The middle toe (excluding talon) can range from 38.3 to 53.8 mm, with the hallux-claw (the talon of the rear toe, which has evolved to be the largest in accipitrids) measuring from 24.1 to 33.6 mm in length.